 The International Association of Drilling Contractors (IADC) was established to undertake activities for the benefit of the oil and gas drilling industry, to promote safety, environmental preservation and advances in drilling technology.
-IADC is committed to compliance with US, EC, and EEA, and other applicable antitrust and competition laws.
+IADC is committed to compliance with US, EC, and EEA Antitrust and competition laws.